plokhotnyuk/jsoniter-scala/README.md

 # Jsoniter Scala

-Macros that generate `com.jsoniter.spi.Decoder` and `com.jsoniter.spi.Encoder` interfaces in compile time, based on compile time reflection.
+Macros that generates `com.jsoniter.spi.Decoder` and `com.jsoniter.spi.Encoder` interfaces in compile time, based on compile time reflection.

-Main goal is to provide static code generation for Scala case classes, standard types and collections to get maximum performance of JSON parsing & serialization.
+Main goal is to provide a static code generation for Scala case classes, standard types and collections to get maximum performance of JSON parsing & serialization.

 Features and limitations: